KenPainter/GenLogic/docs/consolidated-triggers.md

 ### 2. AFTER Triggers Only

 All triggers fire **AFTER** the operation completes.
 This is critical for:
-- **Data availability**: All columns (including PKs and sequences) are available in NEW/OLD
+- Data availability: All columns (including PKs and sequences) are available in NEW/OLD
-- **Change detection**: Can compare OLD vs NEW values to detect actual changes
+- Change detection: Can compare OLD vs NEW values to detect actual changes
-- **FK integrity**: Foreign keys are already established when cascades fire
+- FK integrity: Foreign keys are already established when cascades fire

 BEFORE triggers are not used because they cannot access generated PKs needed for cascading updates.